zhoufwind/zhoufwind.github.io/_posts/2018-07-05-git-tutorial-2.md

 ```

 #### mixed reset - Unstaged changes after reset
-Reset back to the commit we specifid, keep the changes, however, the changes in stating area, in the working directory.
+Reset back to the commit we specifid, keep the changes, however, the changes in stating area, in the working directory(before `git add` and `git commit`).
 > Changes not staged for commit
 > Untracked files